3rfaan/courses/C/Neso Academy/README.md

 43FF
 ```

-## Q2: What is the ouput of the following C program fragment?
+## Q2: What is the output of the following C program fragment?

 ```c
 #include <stdio.h>